 Internet Streaming Royalties

-These are royalties from satellite radios, webcasting, DSPs, cable, and webcasting.
+These are royalties from satellite radios, webcasting, Digital Streaming Platforms (DSPs), cable, and webcasting.
 They are usually paid directly to the artistes and the label.

 i.
-Interactive Streaming: These platforms allow listeners to listen to a particular song multiple times.
-Examples are the DSPs; Apple Music, Amazon Music, Spotify, Boomplay, etc.
+Interactive Streaming: These platforms allow users to listen to a particular song multiple times.
+Examples are these DSPs; Apple Music, Tidal, Spotify, Amazon Music, Audiomack, Boomplay, etc.

 ii.
-Non-Interactive Streaming: Listeners can listen to a particular song multiple times.
+Non-Interactive Streaming: Listeners can’t listen to a particular song multiple times.
 Examples are iRadio, Pandora, and other satellite radios.